DopamineDriven/server-rendering-react-components/README.md

             "start": "nodemon --exec babel-node server/index.js"
         }
         ```
+        - this would support Modern ECMAScripting in Node (import/export)
 ## Recap
 - Open the new vscode project and open the terminal
 ```git